Osiclin/lslcareers/README.md

-# Getting Started with Create React App
+# LSLCARRERS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## NOTE

+Create a .env file in the root of the project and copy, paste these values to enable fetching from the API:

+REACT_APP_RAPID_API_KEY=56fe1c539bmsh6fb4610bd30e103p1a7aa5jsnfad25271bdd0
+REACT_APP_RAPID_API_HOST=movies-app1.p.rapidapi.com

-## Available Scripts
+## Available Scripts For Running This Project

 In the project directory, you can run: